providing animal chiropractic and consultation services with integrity in colorado

 Step 1 -- Fill out your new patient questionnaire.

-• Please ask your primary if they would like a copy of the chiropractic record automatically emailed to them.
+• Please ask your primary if they would like a copy of the health record automatically emailed to them.
 If your veterinarian has specific medical concerns they would like to discuss with Dr. Bacon, they are also welcome to contact her.

 Additional Considerations